Solar-C - The Next Generation Solar Physics Mission

 MPS has played an important role in the definition and development of the EUVST since the early stages of the project.
 In 2010 an international team lead by the MPS proposed that ESA provide the EUVST as a European contribution to Solar-C under the name of LEMUR.
-The proposal has received a positive evaluation by the ESA advisory structure.
+The proposal did receive a positive evaluation by the ESA advisory structure.
 Over the years the instrument design has been further refined, reaching a very high level of maturity evinced in the proposals submitted in 2018.
 The MPS goal is to provide relevant subsystems and to play an important role in the testing and characterization of the instrument making use of its state-of-the-art facilities.

 SUVIT: It is a 1.5 m Gregory-Telescope achieving a resolution of about 70 km.
 Its focal plane instrumentation includes a broad-band and a narrow-band imager (filtergraph).
 It also includes a spectropolarimeter.

 The MPS goal is to develop and build key components of the spectropolarimeter such as the grating and detectors.